-Melissa joined the City of Cedar Hill staff in 2003 and serves as Deputy City Manager.
-In her role, she has oversight responsibility for numerous citywide sustainability initiatives, the City's budget development process and several City departments.
+Melissa joined the City of Cedar Hill team as Management Analyst in May 2003 and currently serves as Deputy City Manager.
+In her role, she has oversight responsibility for numerous strategic City initiatives and City departments.

-Along with DCM responsibilities, Melissa currently leads the City of Cedar Hill's recognized "Growing Green" sustainability efforts, and has secured over $2 million in grants for citywide Green projects.
-She has coordinated the City's Sustainability Master Plan, a recycle-focused solid waste contract, installation of a 152 kW solar photovoltaic system and a 4.5 kW wind turbine, the purchase of electric Nissan Leaf vehicles, two grant-funded electric vehicle charging stations, a citywide solar-powered trash and recycling compactor program, and now a comprehensive water management and conservation AMI project.
+Along with DCM responsibilities, Melissa leads Cedar Hill's implementation of the 2017 $45 million bond program and the well-known "Growing Green" sustainability efforts.
+She is the project lead over the Library in a Park project built in the heart of the City’s Midtown area, which encompasses 42,000 SF of LEED certified public Library space, over 300,000 SF Signature Park and 1.2 miles of trails.
+Melissa has secured over $2 million in grants for citywide Green projects.
+She has coordinated the City's Sustainability Master Plan, a recycle-focused solid waste contract, installation of a 152-kW solar photovoltaic system and a 4.5 kW wind turbine, installation of several electric vehicle charging stations, a citywide solar-powered trash and recycling compactor program, and now a comprehensive water management and conservation AMI project.

 Melissa was honored as "Woman of the Year" by the Cedar Hill Chamber of Commerce in 2014.
 She is passionate about seeing other women succeed and enjoys promoting women to serve in leadership roles throughout the community.
 Melissa has two daughters, Amaya, and Zoe.
 They love to learn and are the future classes of 2026 and 2027!